chengdu/Speare/lldb_debugger/readme.txt

 Speare Debug Server v0.0.4
 Copyright (c) 2019 sevenuc.com.
 All rights reserved.

-This is the C and C++ debugger for Speare Pro: http://sevenuc.com/en/Speare.html
+This is the C and C++ debugger for Speare code editor: http://sevenuc.com/en/Speare.html

 Package source and download: